secretstartups/handbook/job-families/engineering/ux-researcher/index.html.md

 - Through your research, build a knowledge base that positions yourself as a thought leader and subject matter expert within GitLab.

 - Personally initiate and conduct meaningful research that spans across sections vs. stage groups, to build foundational knowledge of GitLab.
 Research should consist of a mix of problem validation, foundational research, and strategic research projects.
-When possible, include other Researchers to take part in these projects.
+When possible, include other Researchers to participate in these projects.

 - Know GitLab: understand the technology, experiences, and features of the GitLab product.
 Maintain a thorough knowledge of the direction and vision at the stage and company level.